Home | About Me | Favorite Links

 c) epistemology; i.e. processing observations into pragmatic, philosophical insight.

-As to date I successfully managed to develop my talent of whistling to classical and popular music and my philosophical talent, which I enjoy daily, together with my unique abilities...
+As to date I successfully managed to develop my emotional musical creativity of whistling to classical and popular music and my philosophical pondering, which I enjoy daily, together with the abilities, mentioned in i).

-Regarding my latent talent of composing music: Unless the need arises to develop my composing talent at this very moment, I prefer to leave it for old age when I am likely 'to run out of puff' and experience difficulties whistling to music.
-This secures me enjoying emotional creativity until the last breath...
+Regarding my latent ability of composing music: Unless the need arises to develop my composing talent at this very moment, I prefer to leave it for old age when I am likely 'to run out of puff' and experience difficulties whistling to music.
+This secures me enjoying emotional creativity until my last breath. - Life is too short to enjoy it all!

-Apart from that I pride myself to be an emotional millionaire and a materialistic pauper!
-It's the wonderful exchange of love, I enjoyed with my dearest aunt "Tante Mieze" during my childhood, which is now my emotionally creative, audible and visible asset!
-This fact enables me to virtually 'blow much love into thin air'... and never to tire longing for highest possible, innermost contentment and quality of life.
+- Apart from that I pride myself to be an emotional millionaire and a materialistic pauper!
+The wonderful exchange of virtues, I enjoyed with my dear aunt "Tante Mieze" during childhood, is now my emotionally creative, visible and even audible asset!
+This fact enables me to virtually 'blow much love into thin air' and always longing for highest possible note and innermost contentment and quality in my life.

 My musical orientation: